Elaidzha1940/Elaidzha1940/README.md

-## 👋🏻 Hi, I'm Elijah
+👋🏻 Hi, I'm Elijah
-## ⌨️ iOS Engineer | Swift · SwiftUI · UIKit
+⌨️ iOS Engineer | Swift · SwiftUI · UIKit

-I'm passionate about building sleek, intuitive, and high-quality apps for iOS.
+iOS Engineer with commercial experience building apps for companies and shipping personal products to the App Store.
-Focused on performance, clean design, and smooth user experience.
+Focused on performance, clean architecture, and smooth user experience in production apps.

+Experienced with 7–8 commercial iOS projects (NDA) and full App Store release cycles.

 ---